agama-project/agama-project.github.io/docs/user/guides/self-update.md

 ## Limitations

-The self update process can update most of the components present on the installation medium.
+The self-update process can update most of the components present on the installation medium.
 It can update the installer with dependent libraries and tools, add new languages, etc...